About Frontier

 our values

-We believe in poetry as a space for free and safe expression, life-affirming expression—we do not discriminate on the basis of age, religion, ability, socioeconomic status, gender identity or expression, race, national origin, ancestry, sex or sexual orientation, or for any other reason.
+We believe in poetry as a space for life-affirming expression, and we therefore do not discriminate on the basis of age, ability, socioeconomic status, religion, race, national origin, ancestry, sex or sexual orientation, gender identity or its expression, or for any other reason.
 Neither will we tolerate discrimination in the poetry we consider for publication.
-Any discriminatory or harmful work we find in our submissions will be declined without review.
+Any discriminatory or harmful work we find in our submissions will be declined without full review.

-We at Frontier know the publishing world has been and continues to be a feature of systemic racism and discriminatory practices.
-We are proud to stand with our community in pushing this industry in the right direction, toward anti-racism and equity of opportunity, expression, and justice.
-We actively seek out and feature work by writers from historically marginalized writers, in particular work by Black and Indigenous writers, writers of color, LGBTQ+ writers, writers with disabilities, and writers at the intersection of these and other marginalized identities.
+We at Frontier know the publishing world has historically been and continues to be a source and supporter (both inadvertently and more insidiously) of systemic racism and discriminatory practices.
+We are proud to stand with our community in pushing this industry in a more intersectional, positive, and uplifting direction toward anti-racism and equity of opportunity, safe self-expression, and justice.
+We actively seek work by writers from historically marginalized backgrounds and communities or who are living with historically marginalized identities, in particular work by Black and Indigenous writers, writers of color, LGBTQ+ writers, and writers with disabilities.
+Our intent is to feature diverse emerging voices who otherwise might not find support in the publishing world at large.

 mast·head